 For example, it's difficult to tell if you’ve applied enough sunscreen since it's less visible than lotions.
 This means it’s easy to miss spots and think you’re fully protected when you’re not.

 Also, due to the aerosol in the can, you shouldn't spray sunscreen directly on your face.
 While there are some workarounds we'll get into below, some families prefer to stick with a sunscreen lotion they can use everywhere.

 Finally, some spray sunscreens use nanoparticles of zinc oxide.
 These tiny particles can wind up getting absorbed into your skin and make their way into your bloodstream, which isn't good.

 That's why it's crucial to look for non-nano zinc oxide when selecting sunscreen.
 These larger particles are safer for you and the environment.

 How To Use Spray Sunscreen

 Applying spray sunscreen is a little bit different — and sometimes trickier — than sunscreen lotion.
 With the lotion, you can see exactly where it's going.
-That’s not always the case with spray.
+As mentioned above, that’s not always the case with spray.

 General Application Instructions